iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 ## If then else

 Any non-trivial program needs conditionals.
-Clojure's `if` looks like the
+In Clojure, an `if` expression looks like this:
-following:

 ~~~ {.clojure}
 (if (my-father? darth-vader)  ; Conditional